Agungvpzz/Customer-Cohort-Analysis/README.md

 - We used Python and utilized Python packages, such as Pandas for data analysis and Plotly for data visualization.

 ## 6. Hypothesis
-- Hypothesis: Customers who make frequent purchases in the first few months are more likely to become repeat customers.
+- Customers who make frequent purchases in the first few months are more likely to become repeat customers.
-- Hypothesis: Customers with higher initial purchase amounts tend to have higher retention rates.
+- Customers with higher initial purchase amounts tend to have higher retention rates.

 ## 7. Results and Analysis
 ### Sales Journey in each Cohort